rapidsai/rapids.ai/xgboost.md

 > pip install xgboost
 ```

-**Note:** the pip packages and source installation methods will not include some of the more recent contributions, such as cuDF integration, which are still being incorporated into the mainline XGBoost codebase.
+**NOTE:** The pip packages and source installation methods currently install XGBoost version 0.90, which will not include some of the more recent contributions, such as cuDF integration.
+Those contributions have been integrated to the master branch of XGBoost and will appear in pip packages starting in version 1.0.

 {% endcapture %}
 {% include section-single.html